Content warning: Contains mentions of violence.

 The rhetoric of “your body, my choice” has become a clear message that some conservative men have been promoting.

 Salek said that it is getting scarier for women.
-She said that many women are thinking about becoming more prepared to physically defend themselves against men in certain situations.
+She said that on TikTok, she’s seen many women preparing to physically defend themselves against men in certain situations.

 “I think it’s horrible that we need to be thinking about, like, could you kill a man if you really needed to?
 Because that’s a horrible thing to have to think about for us, fuck the men, that’s hard for us.
 Because there’s no reason that I should be considering murder at all,” Salek said.